LoewiD/Cocktail-Recipes-App/README.md

 - **Search by Ingredients**: Find cocktails based on the ingredients you have.
 - **Search by Name**: Look up specific cocktails.
 - **Feeling Lucky**: Get a random cocktail suggestion.
-- **Difficulty Prediction**: Predict the difficutly of a cocktail based on ML predictions

 # Requirements
 - **Python 3.12**